 So what is acoustics?
 Acoustics is a term referring to the qualities that determine a room’s ability to reflect sound waves in such a way as to produce distinct hearing.
 It also refers to the science of sound with respect to its production, effects, control, transmission, and reception.

 A room’s reverberation time depends on the room’s volume and the ability of its components – ceiling, floor, walls, and equipment – to absorb sound.
-Similar to controlling the reverberation time of an instrument, you can also take control of the reverberation time inside of a room by making adjustments.
+Similar to controlling the reverberation time of an instrument, you can also take control of the reverberation time inside of a room by making adjustments to the room acoustics such as installing acoustic panels, using sound-absorbing materials, or changing the room’s layout.

 How to Acoustically Treat A Room: Diffusion and Sound Absorption

-Every room has different sounding acoustics, so it takes some time to figure out how to acoustically treat a room and achieve the sound you are looking for.
+Every room has different sounding acoustics and unique reflective surfaces, so it takes some time to figure out how to acoustically treat a room and achieve the sound you are looking for.
 For starters, the two basic approaches to achieving proper room acoustics are absorption and diffusion.
 Absorption refers to the use of materials with sound absorptive properties.
-These materials include foam, heavy blankets, and rigid mineral-wool.
+These materials include foam, heavy blankets, and rigid mineral wool.

 Where To Place Absorption & Diffusion Technology